nufke/loxbuddy/README.md

 LoxBuddy is a modern and fast (Web)App to control your [Loxone](https://www.loxone.com/) and [LoxBerry](https://wiki.loxberry.de/start) based Smart Home.

-LoxBuddy uses MQTT for monitoring and control.
-All devices available via MQTT can be controlled using LoxBuddy.
-The [Lox2MQTT](https://github.com/nufke/LoxBerry-Plugin-Lox2MQTT) plugin for LoxBerry is recommended for a seamless integration of your Loxone Miniserver using MQTT.
+LoxBuddy establishes a WebSocket connection to your Miniserver to control and monitor the state of the available controls.
+In addition, LoxBuddy can interface with LoxBerry using MQTT.

 **WARNING: The LoxBuddy App is in early developement, thus unstable and incomplete, and may impact the stability of your Smart Home.
 Use it at your own risk.**

 ## Development environment

-To help in the development of this App, you need a NodeJS installation on your desktop.
-Requirement is node &ge; v20.11.1.
-The application is based on [Svelte](https://svelte.dev/), [SvelteKit](https://kit.svelte.dev/) and [Skeleton](https://www.skeleton.dev/).
+To help in the development of this App, you need a Node.js installation on your desktop.
+Requirement is Node.js &ge; v22.20.0 (LTS).
+The LoxBuddy application is based on [Svelte](https://svelte.dev/), [SvelteKit](https://kit.svelte.dev/) and [Skeleton](https://www.skeleton.dev/).

 ```bash
 # install